xieyuheng/inner/persons/dan-friedman/eopl.md

 ## goal

-this book is an analytic study of programming languages.
+> This book is an analytic study of programming languages.
+Our goal is

-our goal is to provide a deep, working understanding of the essential concepts of programming languages.
+> to provide a deep, working understanding of the essential concepts
+> of programming languages.
+These essentials have proved to be of
+> enduring importance; they form a basis for understanding future
+> developments in programming languages.

-most of these essentials relate to the semantics, or meaning, of program elements.
+> Most of these essentials relate to the semantics, or meaning, of
+> program elements.
+Such meanings reﬂect how program elements are
+> interpreted as the program executes.
+Programs called interpreters

-programs called interpreters provide the most direct, executable expression of program semantics.
+> provide the most direct, executable expression of program

-they process a program by directly analyzing an abstract representation of the program text.
+> semantics.
+They process a program by directly analyzing an abstract

-- x -
-  we can view this as a handbook for a list of "how to implement ___?" questions.
+> representation of the program text.
+We therefore choose interpreters
+> as our primary vehicle for expressing the semantics of programming
+> language elements.

 # 1 Inductive Sets of Data